LibertyDSNP/spec/pages/DSNP/Announcements.md

 DSNP Announcements encode content hashes using the [multihash](https://github.com/multiformats/multihash) specification.

+## External Content Validation

+There is no guarantee that external documents will be syntactically or semantically valid.
+Readers should determine whether documents are well formed and implement appropriate error checking based on the expected file format.
+Where Activity Content is referenced, if the external object contains the optional `actor` field, and this field's value is a [DSNP User URI](Identifiers.md#dsnp-user-uri), readers MUST ensure that the DSNP User given matches the `senderId` of the referring Announcement.

 ### Supported Hashing Algorithms

 | Algorithm | Multihash Name | Leading bytes (as [varint](https://github.com/multiformats/unsigned-varint)) | Reference | DSNP Version Added |